hazelweakly/hazelweakly.me/src/blog/observations-of-leadership-part-one.md

 Now that I've rambled on a bit about the theory of all of this, the situation that we had was one where all four categories each had more work than my team could actually accomplish, so it didn't matter what we did, because before we could finish any of the highest urgency work, more work would escalate into being in that very high urgency state.
 As it was, the only thing I could really do was minimize the amount of work in progress, free up as much bandwidth for the team, and buy them as much time as I could while I addressed the unfixable and unworkable issues with leadership directly.
 The first being headcount, and justifying said headcount in a way that aligned the success of the org with the success of the company; this was a bit difficult because the company was very much in expansion mode, and so _everyone_ urgently needed headcount.
-Us getting that headcount meant that we took it from the rest of the org, which is exactly what happened, but the argument for doing so had to essentially become "this will accelerate everyone else more than hiring more headcount for them will" and one of the key pieces of information there was showing that we had become the blocker to essentially all progress in the organization.
+Us getting that headcount meant that we took it from the rest of the org, which is exactly what happened, but the argument for doing so had to essentially become "this will accelerate everyone else more than hiring more headcount for them will" and one of the key pieces of information there was showing that we had become the blocker to essentially all progress in the organisation.

 Which, most leaders would likely immediately tell you, stepping into a leadership role and then immediately identifying the vast majority of all blockers for the entire CTO org as being under you as a direct responsibility is...
 Beyond risky.
 I'm not saying that you shouldn't own up to the reality of a situation, to be clear.
 This type of thing is far more about the implications of what happens after you do something like that, politically; what's happening is you, in essence, become the responsible "root" cause for every missed goal, target, milestone, etc., in the entire company until you fix the blocking problem.
-You became the highest priority for headcount and resourcing, but you now have to manage the expectations of the entire organization who is going to see a three quarter massive whiplash between "taking the blame and promising to fix it" and anything actually improving.
+You became the highest priority for headcount and resourcing, but you now have to manage the expectations of the entire organisation who is going to see a three quarter massive whiplash between "taking the blame and promising to fix it" and anything actually improving.

 If you want to appear ineffective as a leader, this is a stellar strategy, because it gives you no opportunity to actually prove out your worth before people start judging you based on the actions of things that happened before you came on.
 However, being an interim leader, I knew I had essentially zero shot at actually becoming the long term director, and so I wasn't particularly sussed about maximizing the short view in favor of success in the long view; it absolutely tanked me, but it set up my successor for a ton more success than they would've had otherwise, and it helped break the cycle of rotating management that had plagued infrastructure for three years.